jayagami/UGATIT-PyTorch-GPUs/README.md

 # UGATIT-PyTorch-GPUs

-UGATIT with multi gpus support
+UGATIT with multi gpus support, each generate network runs on separate GPU.

 ****!
 Becaful, this version has not been optimized, so the training speed could be slow down(about 50%)!****